Residues of a tropical zeta function for convex domains: Complex, symplectic, and tropical geometry

+which give the Hirzebruch surfaces, that is, \(\C P^1\)-bundles over \(\C P^1\).
+They are nontrivial when \(d\neq0\). \end{enumerate} \end{example}

-Let $X$ denote a compact smooth toric surface.
-Then, then $(\mathbb{C}^*)^2$ is a dense open subset of $X,$ and its complement is a union of the so-called boundary divisors $\{D_j\},$ each of which is a smooth embedding of the Riemann sphere $\mathbb{C}P^1$ to $X.$ Moreover, the boundary divisors are in one-to-one correspondence with the rays in the fan of $X$.
-In fact, the fan can be reconstructed as follows.
-Take a non-zero real vector $(a,b)$ and consider a path on $(\mathbb{C}^*)^2$ parametrized as $t\in(1,+\infty)\mapsto (t^a,t^b).$ Then, this path has a unique limit point in $X$ for $t\rightarrow+\infty$ and this point belongs to a unique boundary divisor if and only if $(a,b)$ belongs to a ray of the fan corresponding to the divisor.
-More generally, if $(a,b)$ belongs to a connected component of complement to the union of all rays in the fan bounded by two rays, the limit point of the path will be the unique intersection point of the two boundary divisors corresponding to the two rays.
+Let \(X\) denote a compact smooth toric surface.
+Then \((\C^*)^2\) is a dense open subset of \(X\), and its complement is a union of boundary divisors

+Each \(D_j\) is a copy of the Riemann sphere \(\C P^1\), and the boundary divisors are in one-to-one correspondence with the rays of the fan of \(X\).

+The fan can be reconstructed dynamically.
+Take a nonzero real vector \((a,b)\), and consider the path in \((\C^*)^2\) parametrized by

+As \(t\to+\infty\), this path has a unique limit point in \(X\).
+This point belongs to a unique boundary divisor precisely when \((a,b)\) lies on the ray of the fan corresponding to that divisor.
+More generally, if \((a,b)\) lies in the cone between two adjacent rays, the limit point is the unique intersection point of the two boundary divisors corresponding to those rays.